-Generally a warehouse is set up, with many rows of shelves that have various types of devices plugged in.
+Generally, a warehouse is set up with many rows of shelves with various devices plugged in.
 These could range from computers to tablets or mobile phones, depending on the traffic that is required for the job.

 Click farms vary in sophistication.
-Some are rudimentary, and their “likes” are often disregarded by the big social media platforms when they do periodic algorithm-based purges.
+Some are rudimentary, and big social media platforms often disregard their ” likes ” when they do periodic algorithm-based purges.
 Others are more advanced, where profiles are carefully created and nurtured, looking “real” for all intents and purposes.
-These types of clicks are more valuable and are more difficult for algorithmic solutions to spot, and often attract a higher price tag.
+These types of clicks are more valuable, more difficult for algorithmic solutions to spot, and often attract a higher price tag.

 Employees in click farms spend their days setting up fake